aphanotus/openEd/BI164.Evolution.and.Diversity/README.md

 | Midterm 2  | Monday, April 7 |
 | Midterm 3  | Monday, May 5   |
 | Final Exam | TBA             |

+### Learning management platform (Moodle)

+Moodle ( http://moodle.colby.edu/ ) will be my primary method for communicating materials and announcements to you outside of class.
+There you will also find the course [syllabus](https://github.com/aphanotus/openEd/blob/main/BI164.Evolution.and.Diversity/README.md) and the schedule of topics, assignments, and PDF files from lecture slides.
+To contact me, please email.

 ### Access and Support